Building A Story Brand You Can Be Proud Of (Top Tips)

 A mission statement is a short statement of your business goals.
 It communicates what you do, who you serve, and where you’re going.
 A brand story is more of a narrative about who you are and what makes your business unique.

-A great brand story should be customer-centric: it tells them why they should choose your company over the competition.
+A great brand story should be customer-centric.
+It should tell customers why they should choose your company over the competition.

 Brand story tips – use the right tone

 Use a tone that reflects your brand’s values.
-It might be tempting to make a joke or two, but sticking with something more serious is essential if you want to convey the right message.
+Making a joke or two might be tempting, but sticking with something more serious is essential to convey the right message.
 If a brand has a reputation for being fun and lighthearted, it doesn’t make sense for them to start sounding like an accountant suddenly.

 People will notice the change in tone and question why it happened—and chances are they’ll assume the worst about what caused such an abrupt shift.